Getting in shape for hiking can be a challenge, here are three easy steps.

 Equipment Needed: Kettlebell or dumbbell.

 Exercise is good for: going downhill as well as getting your core strong.
-In return helping with your back and shoulders when carrying backpacks.
+In return help with your back and shoulders when carrying backpacks.

 2. Weighted Step-Up